zachgordon25/gitmd/README.md

 4) In your terminal / Git Bash, run the command `git commit -m" add a message here about what you did"` to commit the files.

-5. In your terminal / Git Bash, run the command `git push origin master` to push your work from your local machine to your repository on Github.
+5. In your terminal / Git Bash, run the command `git push origin main` to push your work from your local machine to your repository on Github.

-NOTE: `origin` here refers to the default variable name that git has assigned to your repository. `master` refers to the default branch that Github creates for you when you make a new repository.
+NOTE: `origin` here refers to the default variable name that git has assigned to your repository. `main` refers to the default branch that Github creates for you when you make a new repository.

 6. Go to Github, look at your forked repo, refresh the page.
 Your changes should now appear in the file.